My latest book, The Wagers, is out now in the US and Canada

 Motto is not a book, it’s not a film - it’s a playful ghost story brought to life by the one-of-a-kind way you see the world.
 Published in May 2020 by the National Film Board, it's an interactive novella you can read/play free on your phone.
 Six chapters that tell a story about friendship, memory, loss and meaning - an interactive novella and intimate treasure hunt created over the course of three years by me, Vincent Morisset, Caroline Robert and Edouard Lanctôt-Benoit.

-The Seers Catalogue (Website currently offline; trying to rescue it!) is a work of immersive interactive fiction - a sort of choose-your-own-adventure short story - which I made in 2016 with the cartoonist/illustrators James Braithwaite and Pat McEown, and a coder named six.
+The Seers Catalogue is a work of immersive interactive fiction - a sort of choose-your-own-adventure short story - which I made in 2016 with the cartoonist/illustrators James Braithwaite and Pat McEown, and a coder named six.
 It was commissioned by the Banff Centre Press and I like to describe it as "if Thomas Pynchon ran National Geographic," or "if Haruki Murakami edited Cat Fancy."

 From 2015 to 2017 I wrote "Heart Beats," a Saturday column for The Globe & Mail.
 Every week, I gathered some reflections around a series of interesting songs.
 It was a pleasure and a privilege, and I was sad when they decided to end it.
 Some favourites: listening to Gaspar Nali and his gigantic babatoni; Chance the Rapper on Ellen; Billie Holiday in Taiwan; when my friend M discovered punk-rock; Godspeed You!
 Black Emperor in the days after the Trump's election; a lament for Elfin Saddle; "Despite Everything"; Québec's happy birthday song; Taipei's garbage-truck music.